Articles in this section

 • Disable screenshots and screen views by default

-• Data history limits by default
+• Data history limits are by default

 • Optional data hashing